swiftbird07/elastic-agent-android/README.md

 > **Note:** The Network Logs and Security Logs components require the device to be configured as a device owner.
 More details can be found in our [wiki page](#).

+## Compatibility

+Elastic Agent Android is designed to work with Android devices running Android 7.0 (Nougat) and above.
+The app is built using the latest Android SDK and follows best practices for compatibility and performance.
+To enroll the agent, you will need a Fleet server running Elastic Agent 8.10.2 or later (possibly earlier versions, but not tested).

 ## Quick Start

 To get started with Elastic Agent Android, follow these steps:

 ### 1. Download the APK
 Download the latest APK from the [Artifacts section](https://github.com/swiftbird07/elastic-agent-android/actions) of the GitHub Actions page.
-Choose the latest successful build and download the APK file from the artifacts dropdown.
+Choose the latest successful build and download the APK file from the artifacts section.

 ### 2. Create a New Policy in Fleet
 In your Fleet server, create a new policy using the "Custom Logs" integration (a "real" Android integration will be available in the future)